 My personal anecdote of Marseille is, unfortunately, one of theft.
 I was welcoming a friend at the St. Charles train station that I had not seen in a long time.
 I took my backpack off to give her a hug and when I turned around, my backpack was gone.
 I spent the rest of that night with the police, but they never found my things.
 The most annoying part was that pretty much everything I owned was in that backpack.

-Manila Travel Blog: Where to go in Manila
+Marseille Travel Blog: Where to go in Marseille

 There are many great hotels in this city.
 It’s normal, after all: it’s France, and the French understand joie de vivre like no one else.